Software Testing Strategies and Approaches

 Since creating structural tests require a thorough understanding of the software being tested, they should be executed by developers or highly skilled testers.

-- In the best-case scenario, devs and testers work together to set up test harnesses and run them regularly.
+- In the best-case scenario, devs and testers work together to set up regular test harnesses.

 - Testers are especially helpful when developing reusable and shareable test scripts and cases, which cut down on time and effort in the long run.